-Abuse victims from Isle of Man children's home urged to come forward - BBC News
+Abuse victims urged to come forward

-Abuse victims from Isle of Man children's home urged to come forward
+Isle of Man abuse victims urged to come forward

 Victims and people with knowledge of abuse at a former children's home on the Isle of Man have been urged to come forward by the Manx government.

-A committee will examine claims of historical abuse at Knottfield Home in Douglas, which closed in 1983.
+A committee will examine claims of abuse at Knottfield Home in Douglas, which closed in 1983.

-"Government has not," Tim Baker MHK told Tynwald: "properly investigated or acknowledged what went on" at the home.
+Tim Baker MHK told Tynwald, "government has not properly investigated or acknowledged what went on" at the home.

-Police from the UK examined allegations in the 1990s which ended in a former home employee being imprisoned.
+Police from the UK examined allegations in the 1990s, which ended in a former employee being imprisoned.

 Last year, additional complainants came forward and a Manx police investigation took place.